- Child support guidelines

 To be eligible for administrative recalculation:

-- the payor of child support must be a resident of Yukon;
+- the payor of child support must be a resident of the Yukon;

 - both parents must have a valid court order that is eligible for recalculation under the Child Support Administrative Recalculation Act; and